 There’s an undeniable mystique about Romania.
-Royal Academy Art Tours expert lecturer John Osborne introduces this cultural gem, steeped in tradition and blessed with stunning landscapes.
+Expert lecturer John Osborne introduces this cultural gem, steeped in tradition and blessed with stunning landscapes.

 Things are changing, of course: hard-top roads now give access to the villages and the young emigrate.
 There’s also illegal logging in the forests, but conservation bodies, like the Mihai Eminescu Trust and the personal lead that HRH The Prince of Wales has given, have demonstrated that the landscape and the rural way of life should be conserved.
 Thankfully Romanians, including some at government level, have taken this on board.